2019 Tasman District Council election: Aftermath

 During the term, Claire Hutt resigned from the council.
 She put a notice of her resignation onto her Facebook page on 7 February 2020, stating that "unforeseen personal family circumstances" made her resign.
 Nominations for the by-election closed on 16 March.
 Voting documents were sent out on 20 April, with 12 May set as polling day for the by-election.
 Seven candidates stood for election, with Barry Dowler being successful.
-Loosing candidates were Nick Hughes, Gary Watson, Jennifer Beatson, Tania Corbett, Maxwell Clark, and Elisabeth Siegmund.
+Losing candidates were Nick Hughes, Gary Watson, Jennifer Beatson, Tania Corbett, Maxwell Clark, and Elisabeth Siegmund.

 Dowler had previously joined Tasman District Council via a by-election in 2017.